The Squire Patton Boggs Charitable Trust

 Overview

-The Squire Patton Boggs Charitable Trust was registered with the Charity Commission on 19 August 1997 and operates under a Declaration of Trust.
+The Squire Patton Boggs Charitable Trust was registered with the Charity Commission on 19 August 1997 and operates under a Declaration of Trust dated 7 April 1997 (as subsequently amended).
 The Trust is the charitable arm of the international law firm Squire Patton Boggs and is funded primarily by contributions from the firm's UK and European equity partners.
-With annual expenditure of £138,439 in 2024, the Trust focuses on supporting small regional charities local to the firm's UK offices while also considering national organizations.
-The Trust's approach centers on making small grants to a large number of charitable organizations, enabling broad impact across communities where the firm operates.
+With annual expenditure of £138,439 in 2024, the Trust focuses on supporting small regional charities local to the firm's UK offices while also considering national organisations.
+The Trust's approach centres on making small grants to a large number of charitable organisations, enabling broad impact across communities where the firm operates.

 Funding Priorities

-The Trust operates a single grants programme supporting UK registered charities through rolling applications.
-Grants typically range from a few hundred pounds to over £5,000, with the majority being small grants distributed widely across eligible organizations.
+The Trust operates a rolling grants programme supporting UK registered charities through written applications.
+Grants are typically small amounts distributed widely across eligible organisations.

 Priority Areas